When planning a memorable family gathering or group reunion, budgeting is an essential aspect of your preparation

-The best way to ensure a reunion will transpire economically and on time is to establish a budget early in the planning process.
-Here are some tips for creating a reunion budget:
+The best way to ensure a family gathering or reunion will transpire economically and on time is to establish a budget early in the planning process.
+Here are some tips for bugeting for a reunion:

 That objective of your reunion budget, of course, is to avoid going broke.
 You also don’t want to upset the attendees, so it’s best to determine the reunion’s finances early and meticulously.
 That way, when you ask family and friends for money, you only have to do so once.

-If you start your reunion planning early, you’re more likely to find the best deals for your budget.
-Looking at least a full year in advance is advised, depending on the size and scope of your reunion.
+If you start your reunion planning early, you’re more likely to find the best deals for your budgeting needs.
+Looking at least a full year in advance is advised, depending on the size and scope of your family gathering or reunion.

 If you have plenty of time, then you can negotiate better deals and do plenty of research to find the best possible location and vendors.
-You also want to give your attendees plenty of time to plan their travel and personal budgets.
+You also want to give your attendees plenty of time to plan their travel and do some personal budgeting.

 Get an initial understanding of the potential reunion costs.
-First, try to establish how many people will attend the reunion, plus when and where the reunion will take place.
-Creating a separate list of invitees in checklist form will help keep track of those who accept an invite.
+First, try to establish how many people will attend the family gathering, plus when and where the reunion will take place.
+Creating a separate list of invitees in checklist form will help keep track of those who accept your invite.

 Email is a recommended, cost-efficient route for the invitation process.
 It will save you money on stamps and invitations and save you the aggravation of licking a multitude of envelopes!